jared-hughes/casual-serious-language/README.md

 ## Next Steps

+Features (expected)

 - Add mutable variables, making if-without-else useful.
-- Remove TODOs from source files, and move them here.
-- Determine types _before_ adding to MIR.
-Big mess checking for types inside build_mir.
 - Allow type hints on variables.
 - Literals `true` and `false`.
 - `return` keyword as described in syntax.md.
+- Allow `let` and `ret` as expressions.
 - `never` type to properly type "return"
+- Chaining comparison operations

+High-effort enhancements

+- Compile portions of the code better (don't stop on the first err, allow for error nodes / IPs)
+- Find some way to guarantee all error messages are tested.
+- Try symbol/string interning.
+See Rust's `InternerInner` in rustc_span.
+- Compile to an actual target.
+(E.g. via [QBE](https://github.com/garritfra/qbe-rs))
+- Severity and suggestions for diagnostics.

+Other enhancements

+- (Maybe) Panic for runtime errors instead of propagating `Result`.
 - Say "Syntax Error" etc in error messages.
 Maybe set this up as a category on the diagnostic object?
 - Codemirror in the web preview, to underline errors.
   - Ctrl-Enter to run code.
+- `TODO-errormsg` and `TODO-perf` in the code.

+Bug fixes

+- Change `/` to true division, add `//` for floor division

+Code cleanups

+- Proper lexer errors instead of `InvalidToken` storing a static string.
+- Determine types _before_ adding to MIR.
+Big mess checking for types inside build_mir.
 - Figure how to type consequent parsing better. (macros?)
-- Compile portions of the code better (don't stop on the first err, allow for error nodes / IPs)
-- Better Symbol table handling (ugly inside `a35_mir` rn.)
-- Find some way to guarantee all error messages are tested.
-- Panic for runtime errors instead of propagating `Result`.
 - Generalize scanning for comma-separated things (function params, function args).
-- Try symbol/string interning
-- Change `/` to true division, add `//` for floor division
-- Chaining comparison operations

-Maybe sometime: Compile instead of interpret

 ## Guiding Principles